influxdata/docs-v2/content/flux/v0.x/data-types/basic/time.md

 - [Subtract a duration from a time value](#subtract-a-duration-from-a-time-value)

 ### Truncate timestamps to a specified unit
-Truncating time values can be helpful when normalizing irregular timestamps.
+Truncating timestamps can be helpful when normalizing irregular timestamps.
 To truncate timestamps to a specified unit:

 1. Import the [`date` package](/flux/v0.x/stdlib/date/).
-2. Use [`date.truncate()`](/flux/v0.x/stdlib/date/truncate/) and provide the
+2. Use [`date.truncate()`](/flux/v0.x/stdlib/date/truncate/), and provide the
    unit of time to truncate to.

 {{% note %}}